Highway-Kebabbery/Job-Scraper/README.md

 NOTE ABOUT checking ToS and robots.txt to see if they allow scraping.
+NOTE ABOUT HOW ROOTING DEVICE IS NOT REQUIRED.

 ## How to Use